Kathy Jaloussis

 About me and my therapy practice

-I take an integrative approach to counselling, which means I draw on a range of therapeutic models to meet your unique needs.
 My work is collaborative and grounded in respect and compassion.
 Together, we explore current challenges, deepen your self-awareness, and gently uncover any patterns or barriers that may be holding you back.

 I offer a safe, supportive, and non-judgmental space where you can explore the issues that may be weighing you down.
 Clients often share that they feel deeply listened to, genuinely cared for, and understood.